IBM-Bluemix-Docs/third-party/tutorial-onboard-vsimage.md

 1. In the Validation summary panel, select **I have read and agree to the following license agreements**.
 1. Click **Validate**.

-  You can monitor the progress of the validation process from the Schematics workspace by clicking **View logs**.
+  You can monitor the progress of the validation process by clicking **View logs**.
   {: tip}

 ## Next steps
 {: #vsimage-onboard-next}

+The virtual server image isn't yet publicly available to other accounts.
+Use a REST API to make the image public so that users can use it to create virtual server instances.
+For more information, see [Update the visibility of your image](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample#update-the-visibility-of-your-image-patch-api){: external}.

-Return to the Partner Center and publish the sample virtual server image.
-For more information, see [Publishing a sample virtual server image to the {{site.data.keyword.cloud_notm}} catalog](/docs/third-party?topic=third-party-vsimage-publish).
+After you make the virtual server image public, you can return to the Partner Center and publish it to the catalog.
+For more information, see [Publishing a virtual server image to the {{site.data.keyword.cloud_notm}} catalog](/docs/third-party?topic=third-party-vsimage-publish).